robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

                 print("queried_host is None, dropping request")
                 return

-            # If the queried_host is one of the domains we want to
+            # If the queried_host is one of the hostnames we want to
             # spoof, return the spoof_ip.
-            if queried_host in spoof_domains:
+            if queried_host in spoof_hostnames:
                 print("!!!!
 Spoofing DNS request for %s by %s !!!!"
                         % (queried_host, ip.src))
                 resolved_ip = spoof_ip